tareheart/cpp_project1/README.md

 ## Compilation/Execution
 1. Ensure that your system has a C++ compiler installed.
-2. Compile the code using the following command: g++ main.cpp -o minefield
+2. Compile the code using the following command: "g++ main.cpp -o minefield"
-3. Run the program: ./minefield
+3. Run the program: "./minefield"

 ## Gameplay
 1. Start the game: The game initializes with a random placement of mines based on the seed.